;

 I have to mention something that has been with me for quite a while, and only now are we seeing the first successful implementation of it – it’s the automation and use of algorithms.

 Given the fact that Google releases new code every couple of seconds, it’s not surprising that design as a function needs to adapt to it.
-Navigate through the complexity of all your assets in each release, iteration and adaptation add to the complexity of your design ecosystem.
+Navigating through the complexity of all your assets in each release, iteration, and adaptation adds to the complexity of your design ecosystem.
 Algorithms help you to correctly rename 30.000 elements in your APAC version of your software far easier than 30 designers would over a monotonous 10-day shift.

 Where next